CISecurity/CCPD-Docs/docs/source/Dashboard Deployment Guide for Windows.md

 	- 2 vCPUs, 4 cores each
 - Server does NOT currently host CIS-CAT Pro Dashboard v2.x

-The application is lightweight on processor and memory use.
+The application does not heavily utilize processor and memory.
 Assessment result import process will increase the memory and processing usage.
 CIS-CAT recommends conducting assessment result imports via the API during low peak business hours to avoid disrupting other business activities.

 Load balanced configurations are not supported.